Skip to content

 An algorithm might be domain specific, such as usage of a ZKP friendly cryptography inside of the proof generator of a specific circuit generated in a toolkit like Circom.

-Some of these algorithms have different ways to represent the same key materials, and require distribution of those public identifiers to multiple parties during the creation of endorsements/proofs of the transaction.
+Some of these algorithms have different ways to represent the same key materials, and require distribution of those public verifiers to multiple parties during the creation of endorsements/proofs of the transaction.

-So Paladin has a scheme for identification of the algorithm for a signing/proof generation request, and associating multiple public identifiers to the same key materials.
+So Paladin has a scheme for identification of the algorithm for a signing/proof generation request, and associating multiple public verifiers to the same key materials.

 4. Signing Modules